YuzhuoMa97/RetroSPAgwas.github.io/docs/UKBB_RAP.md

 ## Notes prior to analysis

-We complete null model fitting in local service and conduct set-based analysis in UK Biobank RAP.
-Please ensure the subjects in null model fitting are also in genotype files.
+We complete null model fitting in local service and conduct single-variant analysis in UK Biobank RAP.
+Please ensure the individuals in null model fitting are also in genotype files.